open-policy-agent/opa/docs/content/kubernetes-introduction.md

 **Recommendation**: OPA Gatekeeper is currently in beta.
 If you are getting started with admission control, we recommend you try it out.

-## How Does It Work With Plain OPA?
+## How Does It Work With Plain OPA and Kube-mgmt?

 The Kubernetes API Server is configured to query OPA for admission control decisions when objects (e.g., Pods, Services, etc.) are created, updated, or